 On April 1, 2026, Cvent closed its $400 million acquisition of ON24.
 This followed Cvent's acquisition of Goldcast in December 2025, a video content platform.
 Together, these moves give Cvent what it calls a "Total Event Program": a single vendor covering in-person conferences, virtual events, enterprise webinars, and AI content repurposing.

-For event marketers evaluating these platforms, the acquisition changes the buying decision.
-You're no longer choosing between Cvent and ON24.
-You're choosing which capabilities you need from the combined portfolio, and whether to buy them together or pair them with other tools.
+For event marketers and demand generation teams evaluating these platforms, the acquisition changes the buying decision.
+You are no longer choosing between Cvent and ON24.
+You are choosing which capabilities you need from the combined portfolio, and whether to buy them together or pair them with other tools.

-But the acquisition also highlights a gap neither platform fills on its own.
+The acquisition also highlights the gap neither platform fills on its own.
 Cvent manages event logistics.
 ON24 captures engagement data.
 Neither tells you which accounts are worth targeting before you launch the event, or which attendees represent real buying intent after it ends.
-That upstream and downstream intelligence is a different discipline entirely.
+That upstream and downstream intelligence is a different discipline entirely, and it is where event-driven demand generation either produces revenue or just produces attendance numbers.

 Cvent owns in-person event execution